 I opened a DOS box and ran “mos” – and a browser opened in Windows – with the above control panel in it.
-I followed the instructions after telling it what chip I’m using… from the command line on the desktop (don’t worry this is not command line stuff generally)
+I followed the instructions after telling it what chip I’m using and what COM port… from the command line on the desktop (don’t worry this is not command line stuff generally)

-In my case when doing the above I held GPIO0 low on reset to put the board into programming mode – it may be that whatever board you are using handles that using DTR… which Mongoose supports – kind of like the Arduino IDE does.
+In my case for one board when doing the above I held GPIO0 low on reset to put the board into programming mode – it may be that whatever board you are using handles that using DTR… which Mongoose supports – kind of like the Arduino IDE does.

-From there on it was plain sailing – I tried their example of a button press triggering an MQTT message… realising there was no reference to my MQTT broker in their script – in “prototyping mode” I hit the configuration tab in the web UI and in the middle of THAT… was the MQTT setup.
+From there on it was plain sailing – I tried their example of a button press triggering an MQTT message… realising there was no reference to my MQTT broker in their script – in “prototyping mode” I hit the configuration tab in the web UI and in the middle of THAT (device config) (simple view)… was the MQTT setup.
 If you’re using a public MQTT then life is easier as you don’t have to make changes – you can use their default – but I like to use my own.

 No reference to ports so I put my MQTT address as “192.168.1.19:1883” – added username and password and saved the config – the UI uploaded that to the board and rebooted it.
 I could see in the console message that all was working well.

 I set my MQTT client on the PC to subscribe to /devices/# and noted that the light on the ESP8266 board was flashing (which if you look at the example code they default to – it is supposed to).
 I shorted the relevant pin – in this case the connector marked D3 – to ground and sure enough – just as the Mongoose interface confirmed I had published a message – it appeared on my MQTT client.

 Now, sending an MQTT message is one thing – but does the MQTT recover from lost connections – and more importantly does it re-subscribe?
 Well, I spoke to Sergey Lyubka and he says absolutely YES.
 If true this is a really good start!!!